beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/introduction.md

 Some key properties of apps built with Begin:

-- **Super fast CI, instantaneous deployment**: go from commit to green build to running code in seconds, not minutes
+- **Super fast CI, instantaneous deployment**: go from commit to green build to running code in seconds
-- **Nearly infinitely scalable**: native AWS cloud compute means pre-provisioning infra and extensive capacity planning are things of the past
+- **Nearly infinitely scalable**: native AWS Lambda-based compute means never having to pre-provision infra or spend time on capacity planning
-- **Highly debuggable**: per route isolation reduces the time to find problems and ship fixes
+- **Highly debuggable**: per route isolation reduces the time required to find problems and ship fixes
 - **Staging isolation**: baked-in fully isolated staging environment is automatically set up right alongside production
-- **Cost-effective**: pay for what you use, not for what you think you may need
+- **Cost-effective**: pay for what you use – not for what you think you may need

 ### What can you build with Begin?